Asheville Art Museum: Leadership

 The museum was founded in 1948 by local artists.
 Its first full-time director was James E. Neumann, hired in 1965 just before the museum's move from Charlotte Street to the Northwestern Bank Building.
 Neumann resigned in 1966 to accept a position with the Greenville Museum of Art, and F. Edward Barnwell assumed duties as director.
 In 1970, Richard Van Kleeck served as director, and oversaw the museum's move to its new location in the Montford District.
 Walter B. Elcock III was hired as the museum's director in 1971.

 Thomas (Tom) Gilmartin succeeded Elcock in 1973 and served until August 1977, after which Mary Alice Young became the museum's first female director.
 Upon Young's resignation in 1979, Carolyn Williams served as acting director.
 Disputes with the Board of Directors were reported to have caused the spate of resignations in the late 1970s.

-Following a six-month search the museum board hired Edwin (Ed) Ritts, Jr., whose directorship from 1980-1995 included achieving accreditation, expanding beyond local and regional art, moving to Pack Place, and increasing staff size.
+Following a six-month search the museum board hired Edwin (Ed) Ritts, Jr., whose directorship from 1980 to 1995 included achieving accreditation, expanding beyond local and regional art, moving to Pack Place, and increasing staff size.
 Since December 1995, Pamela L. Myers has served as the museum's director.